 The radio protocol is how your controller communicates with your FPV drone.
 There are three main types:

-1. Open source – ExpressLRS
+- Open source – ExpressLRS

-2. Multi-protocol – JP4in1, CC2500
+- Multi-protocol – JP4-in-1, CC2500

-3. Closed/proprietary – Crossfire, Tracer, FrSky
+- Closed/proprietary – TBS Crossfire, TBS Tracer, FrSky

 The internal protocol, meaning what’s built into the controller, is the key factor.
 Most controllers allow external protocol modules to be added, so the real decision is whether you want/need it integrated or are okay using an external module.

 I recommend avoiding any controllers with built-in multi-protocol modules.
-While some argue it offers flexibility for other RC vehicles, in practice ExpressLRS and Crossfire can be used for planes and helis too.
-The weird proprietary protocols found on toy drones often can’t be made compatible anyway.
-A multi-protocol external module can always be added if truly needed.
+While some argue it offers flexibility for other RC vehicles, in practice ExpressLRS and TBS Crossfire can be used for planes and helis too.

 The best choice is an FPV controller with your primary protocol built-in.
-For most pilots, that means either ExpressLRS or Crossfire.
+For most pilots, that means either ExpressLRS or TBS Crossfire.

 Gimbals